7 Must Know Tips to Protect Your Family From the Zika Virus

 Throughout the coming year, Puerto Rico and Florida are expected to be hit hard.
 The warmer weather will bring out the billions of winter-dormant mosquitoes and the areas in the southeast that have suffered flooding will be hit hard.

 It was May 2015 when it began to show up in Recife, Brazil.
-Doctors began to notice pregnant women who were infected sometimes passed the virus on to their unborn children, resulting in either outright miscarriage, or an abnormal brain development called microcephaly, where their babies were born with smaller brains and heads.
+Doctors began to notice pregnant women who were infected sometimes passed the virus on to their unborn children, resulting in either outright miscarriage, or an abnormal brain development called microcephaly.
+Thus, a surviving Zika baby was likely to be born with a smaller head and brain.
 Brazilian doctors are saying for every five pregnant woman who is infected with the virus, at least one -- that's 20 percent of those infected -- will bear children with some form of brain damage.
 And sadly, by early 2017, more than 50 Brazilian babies died from the virus.

 In a normal child or adult with a functioning immune system, the virus typically causes just minor flu-like discomfort -- then being destroyed before it can do any harm.
 However, pregnant women have shown to have a higher risk of becoming ill and then passing it on to their fetus.
 Recently the New England Journal of Medicine reported that in all women infected with the Zika virus, almost one-third had scans showing abnormalities in their unborn babies.

 Current research has now proven the virus can cause neurological damage in infected adults similar to Guillain-Barre Syndrome, which can be a life-threatening neurological disease.